Axel von Fersen the Younger: War against France (1791–1793)

 Even before the royal family returned to Paris, it was discovered that von Fersen was one of the people who facilitated their escape, and a warrant was put out for his arrest.
 Von Fersen left France and in Koblenz he put himself in touch with Comte d'Artois, the exiled prince, and Charles Alexandre de Calonne, the former Controller-General; together they made plans to convince the other European powers to declare war on France.
 In Brussels, von Fersen worked out a steganography technique for writing with Marie Antoinette.

 From 2–14 August, von Fersen was in Vienna to discuss the situation with Marie Antoinette's brother Leopold, now Emperor.
 On 27 August 1791 the Declaration of Pillnitz was issued from Pillnitz Castle near Dresden; it declared the joint support of the Holy Roman Empire and Prussia for King Louis XVI against the Revolution but stipulated that Austria would only go to war if the other European powers followed them into war, which at this point in time was not likely to happen.
 Von Fersen wrote:

 I can see clearly that they are dragging things along purposely to prevent the King of Sweden from sending troops this year; they fear his activity, and also that he may command in person.
 They want to avoid acting, or else to act alone if it becomes necessary.
 Nothing is being done; the requisitions have not been sent, although they assure me the troops are to march at once ...
 I see a well-formed plan to do only trifling things over the winter, to try to patch up matters for the time being, and not to act until spring, and not then unless it is absolutely necessary.

 On 16 March 1792, Gustav III was shot at the Royal Opera House in Stockholm, and died almost two weeks later.
-In Sweden, Gustav's younger brother, the Duke Karl, became regent to the underage Gustav IV.
+In Sweden, Gustav's younger brother, the Duke Karl, became regent to the underage Gustav IV Adolf.
 On 20 April, France officially declared war on Austria, and invaded the Austrian Netherlands.
 On 20 June, the Tuileries was stormed by a large crowd and Louis was made to wear a red bonnet of liberty and drink a toast to the health of the people of Paris and the Nation.
 Three days later Marie-Antoinette was able to get an encrypted letter out to von Fersen: "Your friend is in the greatest danger.
 His illness is making terrible progress ...
 Tell his relations about his unfortunate situation".

 On 7 November, following the French victory at Jemappes, von Fersen wrote from Brussels: